 The program contains nine 20 day units.
 Each unit addresses different standards and gets progressively more challenging as students develop their mathematical skills.
 Additionally, the activities change from month to month so that students remain highly engaged.
 You will get detailed lesson plans (these are GREAT for teachers new to number talks as well as subs) and the materials to go with them.
 All you need to do is copy the materials (or display the digital version on your interactive board) and get your students engaged in amazing mathematical student-to-student interaction!
 Our students have LOVED this daily routine, and math has become a favorite part of their day.

-WE ADDED A FULLY DIGITAL VERSION OF OUR NUMBER TALKS IN JANUARY 2018 USING POWERPOINT.
+A FULLY DIGITAL VERSION IS INCLUDED.
 JUST DISPLAY THE NUMBER TALK ON YOUR INTERACTIVE WHITEBOARD AND LET THE CONVERSATIONS BEGIN!
 (You can record students’ solutions right on the number talk slides using the PowerPoint pen tool)

 Included with this product is a set of Number Talk conversation starter posters and a set of hand signal posters to use during number talk sessions.